syiin/monkey_in_c/README.md

 3. What this is not:
     1. The most performant safest C code you can write - this is a playground for me, I am deliberately trying different things that could be inconsistent with each other just because I can.
     2. It's not even good - there are mallocs hanging out everywhere because it helps me follow along the book (ie. I don't really know what the appropriate lifetimes are so I just heap allocate when in doubt)
+4. Notes to myself:
+    1. Clean up the TODOS
+    2. Come up with an actual memory management scheme
+    3. Use macros to implement generics instead of void *
+    4. Implement garbage collection, this isn't Goland